The Advantage of Being an Undecided Major

 Goshen College focuses on international, intercultural, interdisciplinary, and integrative teaching and learning that offers every student a life-orienting story.
-You might feel a lot of pressure to decide your major right now; but your studies at Goshen are not just about building depth in a particular field, they are also about exploring your academic passions.
+You might feel a lot of pressure to decide your major right now, but your studies at Goshen are not just about building depth in a particular field, they are also about exploring their academic passions.

 At Goshen College, there are loads of resources available for undecided students and we have some of the highlights listed below.

-- Explore your career and educational opportunities with Career Services.
+- Explore career and educational opportunities with Career Services.

-- Acquire a variety of skills and discover what you love through our CORE curriculum classes for first-year students.
+- You will acquire a variety of skills and discover what you love through our CORE curriculum classes, designed for first-year students with an undeclared major.

-- Go to the major-minor fair in October on campus and — following the fair — interview one-on-one with a professor to discuss your academic and career options.
+- Go to the on-campus academic major-minor fair in October and interview one-on-one with a professor afterwards to discuss academic and career options.

-- Explore the world on Study-Service Term (SST) in such locations as Peru, Nicaragua, Cambodia, China, Tanzania, Senegal and more.
-SST is open to everyone and 80% of all students participate in the program.
+- Explore the world through our innovative Study-Service Term (SST) in locations such as Baltimore, the Navajo & Hopi Nations, Ecuador, China, India, Tanzania, London and more.
+SST is open to everyone and the majority of GC students participate in the program.

-- Experience Goshen’s thriving downtown culture of galleries, cuisine, music and theater.
-And it’s all accessible by bike through Goshen’s extensive trail system or via the free Inter-Urban Trolley.
+- Experience the city of Goshen’s thriving downtown culture of galleries, cuisine, music, and theater.
+And it’s all accessible by bike through the city’s extensive trail system or via the free Inter-Urban Trolley.

 - Discover Goshen College’s 135+ on-campus acres and 1,189-acre Merry Lea Environmental Learning Center and nature sanctuary.

-- Shoot some hoops; pump iron; scale the climbing wall; or run on your choice of indoor track, outdoor track or miles of adjacent roads and trails; all this available from Goshen College’s Recreation-Fitness Center.
+- Shoot some hoops; pump iron; or run on your choice of indoor track, outdoor track, or miles of adjacent roads and trails; all this is available from Goshen College’s Recreation-Fitness Center.

-- Take in shows from world class artists like The Wailin’ Jennys, The Estonian National Symphony Orchestra, The Punch Brothers, Garrison Keillor and more at the beautiful (and acoustically excellent) Sauder Concert Hall on campus.
+- Take in shows from world-class artists at our beautiful (and acoustically excellent) Sauder Concert Hall on campus.

 Still skeptical?
 Say hello to Dan Vader

 You might be scratching your head right now.
 English and computer science seem like an unlikely combo, don’t they?
-But since graduation, I have had more opportunities and been to more interesting places than I ever could have imagined my first year of college.
-I have been to Peru, Ethiopia and Burkina Faso; I have taught English as a foreign language in Chad; and I have worked as a freelance web developer.
-Then Goshen College hired me as their web content strategist and manager, using both my editorial skills and my programming knowledge to aid digital communication.
+But since graduation, I have had more opportunities and been to more interesting places than I ever could have imagined in my first year of college.
+I have been to Peru, Ethiopia, and Burkina Faso; I have taught English as a foreign language in Chad, and I have worked as a freelance web developer.
+Then Goshen College hired me as their web content strategist and manager, using both my editorial skills, critical-thinking skills, and my programming knowledge to aid digital communication.

-But the journey of this undecided student is not over.
+But the journey of this undecided student is not over with my intended major.
 In order to pursue my passion for health-related social justice, I am now working on my Master of Public Health in Epidemiology at Drexel University.